-Before initiating work on low power embedded design, there two things to do first:
+Before initiating work on low power embedded system design, there two things to do first:

-- Know the available power budget: Understand the overall power budget of your low power embedded design.
+Understand the overall power budget of your low-power embedded design.
 For example, it should consume less than 500mA.
-If it is powered by battery, what is the back-up time required like 4 hours, 2 days or 10 days?
+If it is powered by a battery, what is the backup time required like 4 hours, 2 days, or 10 days?

-The power budget and estimated power consumption on the basis of high-level embedded design will help embedded design engineer build the right power saving strategy to achieve the target.
+The power budget and estimated power consumption on the basis of high-level embedded design will help embedded design engineers build the right power-saving strategy to achieve the target.

 There are various techniques which can help reduce power consumption, some of them I have personally used in the past while working on different projects.